Umar-SE/Python-Project/README.md

-# Python-Project
 This system was programmed using Python.

-This system allows the user to order phones in bulk and make shipments.
+It allows the company to make a shipment of mobile phones in bulk for their owns companies profit.
+The system then outputs a final receipt of all the data entered and calculated.